lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 ...
 ```
 _From https://github.com/lupyuen/pinetime-rust-mynewt/blob/master/rust/app/src/chip8.rs#L654-L782_

+`VIRTUAL_TO_PHYSICAL_MAP` is the Lookup Table precomputed by the `generate_virtual_to_physical_map` function that we have seen earlier.
+This is a 2D array with 16 rows and 32 columns, covering the Virtual Pixels in the lower right quadrant of the CHIP-8 Emulator.

+Each element of `VIRTUAL_TO_PHYSICAL_MAP` (indexed by Virtual Row and Virtual Column) is a tuple (Physical Left, Physical Top, Physical Right, Physical Bottom), the coordinates of the mapped Physical Bounding Box on the PineTime display.

+`map_virtual_to_physical_normalised` is the function used to look up the `VIRTUAL_TO_PHYSICAL_MAP` table by Normalised Virtual (X, Y) Coordinates.

 ```rust
 /// For each Virtual (x,y) Coordinate, return the Bounding Box (left, top, right, bottom) that encloses the corresponding Physical (x,y) Coordinates.